How to Kill a Process in Linux Command Line [5 Best Methods]

 TL;DR

-To kill a process in Linux, you can try these methods:
+To learn how to kill a process on Linux, you can try these methods:

-1. Kill Command: Gracefully terminates a process by sending a SIGTERM signal.
+1. Kill Command: Gracefully terminate a process by sending a SIGTERM signal, allowing it to handle ongoing tasks and clean up before stopping: kill -15 PID.

 Discover different methods to kill a process in Linux in the guide below.
 Also, learn about common errors that can occur when c the process in Linux.